cproctor/qualitative-coding/docs/documentation.rst

    ``settings.yaml`` is used (default: ``line``).
 Setting ``unit`` in ``settings.yaml`` also controls how embeddings are generated for autocode (see :ref:`autocode`).

+   A line is considered "blank" (and so delimits a paragraph) if it is empty or contains only whitespace, using Python's definition of whitespace — this includes ordinary spaces/tabs as well as less common characters such as non-breaking spaces or form feeds, but not characters that merely *look* blank without being whitespace (e.g. a zero-width space).
+Consecutive blank lines are collapsed: they never produce empty paragraphs between them.
+A blank line itself belongs to the paragraph that precedes it, so paragraphs always partition a document's lines completely, with no lines excluded; a document consisting entirely of blank lines (or no lines at all) is a single paragraph with no codeable content.
+Line numbers — and therefore paragraph boundaries — are computed the same way everywhere in ``qc`` using Python's ``str.splitlines()`` line-breaking rules, so unusual line-break characters that can appear in PDF-extracted text (such as form feeds) are handled consistently rather than desyncing line counts between coding and reporting.
 -  ``--recursive-counts`` (``-a``): When counting codes, also count instances of codes’ children.
 In contrast to ``--recursive-codes``, which controls which codes will be reported, this option controls how